bcarpenter7/blog-react-final/Unit_3/project-3/project-3.md

 * Explains which improvements you might make in the future.
 * Talk about one new thing you learned during this project (can be something technical, or even something more open ended like time management, etc.).

 You will be sharing your app and your code.
-Be prepared to answer questions from the instructors and other students.
+Be prepared to answer questions from the instructors and other students.\

+#### Questions to Answer During Presentation
+* What went well working as a group?
+* Were there any issues that arose during the project (and how did you solve them)?
+* How did your group split up the work?
+* What did you learn that you can apply to your next group-coding experience?

 ## Meetings with instructors
 _Your instructor will contact you to setup a meeting time to approve your project._